Red Boat: Products

 Red Boat produces several fish sauces.
 The original version, which has a nitrogen level (°N) of 40, and a Phamily Reserve graded at 50°N, which according to Saveur has an intense umami flavor.
 At one time they produced a 35°N version.
 The company also creates custom blends for several chefs.

 In addition to fish sauces, the company makes fish "salts", which are a dehydrated version of the sauces.

 In 2021 Pham, Diep Tran, and Tien Nguyen released a cookbook, The Red Boat Fish Sauce Cookbook.

 Reception

 In 2012 Food & Wine named it to their list of the year's 10 best products.
-America's Test Kitchen rated it the highest among the fish sauces they reviewed, crediting its high nitgrogen grade for mellowing the saltiness typical of lower-protein fish sauces.
+America's Test Kitchen rated it the highest among the fish sauces they reviewed, crediting its high nitrogen grade for mellowing the saltiness typical of lower-protein fish sauces.
 Bloomberg News call the flavor "singular...less of a fish taste and more of a tantalizing funk like that of Iberico ham or Parmesan cheese", also crediting the higher nitrogen grade.
 German chef The Duc Ngo credits Red Boat for "generating a new global interest in fish sauce".
 According to the LA Times, Red Boat is "the darling of celebrity chefs".
 Sunset Magazine called Red Boat "the world's premier manufacturer of the essential Vietnamese condiment".